 Tubular Breast Deformity Beverly Hills

-Posted On: May 18, 2018 Author: Dr. Stuart Linder Posted In: Tubular Breast
+Posted On: November 30, 2018 Author: The Office of Dr. Stuart Linder Posted In: Tubular Breast

 Patients who present with tubular breast deformity are often very unhappy, not just with the size of their breasts, but actually with the shape.
 The components of tubular breast deformity include No. 1, a poorly defined inframammary fold.
 In other words, there is no fold along the bottom of the breast or it is not defined well.
 No. 2, a flattening or blunting of the lower pole of the breast in which there is no round shape to the lower breast causing a conical or tubular shape, almost a triangular shape, on an oblique or side view.
 Finally, there is also a pseudo-herniation of breast tissue into the nipple-areolar complex.
 This means that the glandular thick or fatty tissue actually pushes the nipple-areolar complex out performing a protrusion that does not look pleasing to the patients.